about the trip:

-Every October, Headwaters Outfitters offers its ever popular fall series of guided canoe trips on the French Broad River.
-Our “Colors of the Fall” guided canoe trips balance nature observation with the quiet relaxation of a canoe or kayak outing.
-You will paddle 8 miles, approximately 4 hours down Section 1, a very peaceful yet lively section of the historic French Broad River.
+Every October, Headwaters Outfitters offers its ever popular fall series of guided paddle trips on the French Broad River.
+Our “Colors of the Fall” guided paddle trips balance nature observation with the quiet relaxation of a canoe or kayak outing.
+You will paddle 8 miles, approximately 3 hours down Section 1, a very peaceful yet lively section of the historic French Broad River.

-Participants begin arriving at Headwaters Outfitters around 9:15 am to complete check-in, meet the river guide and organize gear for their canoe trip.
-At 10:00 am we begin our trip with a short 2 mile shuttle to the launch point at Champion Park.
+Participants begin arriving at Headwaters Outfitters around 9:15 am to complete check-in, meet the river guide and organize gear for their trip.
+At 10:00 am we begin our trip with a short 2 mile shuttle to the launch.
 Your guide will review and demonstrate paddling tips and techniques before launching.
 Along the way you can listen to historical stories of the French Broad and our community, discover wildlife, flora, fauna, and waterfowl that make their homes along this beautiful river.

 Our Color of Fall Guided Canoe Trips fills up rapidly and months in advance.
 Each river trip is limited to 10 persons – 5 canoes.
 Prior canoeing experience is helpful, but not necessary.

 - Arrive by 9:15 am, dressed in river attire, organized & ready to paddle.

 - Review our River Trip Tips for a list of suggested items & gear to bring